lovell/sharp/.github/ISSUE_TEMPLATE/installation.md

 <!-- Please place an [x] in the box to confirm. -->

-- [ ] I have read the [documentation relating to installation](https://sharp.pixelplumbing.com/install).
+- [ ] I have read and understood all of the [documentation relating to installation](https://sharp.pixelplumbing.com/install).
+- [ ] I have searched for known bugs relating to this problem in my choice of package manager.

+You must confirm both of these before continuing.

 ### Are you using the latest version of sharp?